raveious/DnD-character-sheets/_characters/thia_galanodel.md

 > higher, you automatically end the effects of a spell on the
 > target if the spell's level is equal to or less than the
 > level of the spell slot you used.

+### Remove Curse
+*3rd-level abjuration*

+**Casting Time:** 1 action

+**Range:** Touch

+**Components:** V, S

+**Duration:** Instantaneous

+At your touch, all curses affecting one creature or object end.
+If the object is a cursed magic item, its curse remains, but the spell breaks its owner's attunement to the object so it can be removed or discarded.

+### Mass Healing Word
+*3rd-level evocation*

+**Casting Time:** 1 bonus action

+**Range:** 60 feet

+**Components:** V

+**Duration:** Instantaneous

+As you call out words of restoration, up to six creatures of your choice that you can see within range regain hit points equal to 1d4 + your spellcasting ability modifier.
+This spell has no effect on undead or constructs.

+> **At Higher Levels:**
+> When you cast this spell using a spell slot of 4th level or higher, the
+> healing increases by 1d4 for each slot level above 3rd.

+### Hunger of Hadar
+*3rd-level conjuration*

+**Casting Time:** 1 action

+**Range:** 150 feet

+**Components:** V, S, M (a pickled octopus tentacle)

+**Duration:** Concentration, up to 1 minute

+You open a gateway to the dark between the stars, a region infested with unknown horrors.
+A 20-foot-radius sphere of blackness and bitter cold appears, centered on a point with range and lasting for the duration.
+This void is filled with a cacophony of soft whispers and slurping noises that can be heard up to 30 feet away.
+No light, magical or otherwise, can illuminate the area, and creatures fully within the area are blinded.

+The void creates a warp in the fabric of space, and the area is difficult terrain.
+Any creature that starts its turn in the area takes 2d6 cold damage.
+Any creature that ends its turn in the area must succeed on a Dexterity saving throw or take 2d6 acid damage as milky, otherworldly tentacles rub against it.